Septuaginta: Vetus Testamentum Graecum: History

-Since the early twentieth century, preparation of the major critical edition of the Septuagint has been centered in Göttingen.
-From its inception, the project's goal was to produce a comprehensive critical, eclectic edition of the entire corpus of ancient Greek translations known as the "Septuagint" (LXX).
+Since the early twentieth century, preparation of the major critical edition of the Septuagint has been centered in Göttingen, Germany.
+From its inception, the project's goal was to produce a comprehensive critical, eclectic edition of the entire corpus of Koine Greek translations known as the Septuagint (LXX).
 The task of each SVTG volume is thus to reconstruct the oldest attainable text version (i.e., before its later recensions) of a given book in a critical edition and to document its transmission as thoroughly as possible.
-(Note: A critical edition of the Septuagint (i.e., the "Old Greek") may be described as "a collection of the oldest recoverable texts, carefully restored book by book (or section by section), aiming at achieving the closest approximation to the original translations (from Hebrew or Aramaic) or compositions (in Greek), systematically reconstructed from the widest array of relevant textual data (including controlled conjecture).")
+(Note: A critical edition of the Septuagint (i.e., the Old Greek) may be described as "a collection of the oldest recoverable texts, carefully restored book by book (or section by section), aiming at achieving the closest approximation to the original translations (from Hebrew or Aramaic) or compositions (in Greek), systematically reconstructed from the widest array of relevant textual data (including controlled conjecture).")
 The vision for the project stretches back to the approach to study of the LXX initiated by Paul Anton de Lagarde (1827–1891), who had hoped to himself produce a full eclectic edition, but ultimately fell far short.

-Work on the Göttingen Septuagint official began in 1908 with the project initiated by Lagarde's disciple, Alfred Rahlfs (1851–1913), supported by Rudolf Smend and Julius Wellhausen, and the founding of the Septuaginta-Unternehmen ("Septuagint Company") of the Göttingen Academy of Sciences and Humanities (Akademie der Wissenschaften zu Göttingen).
-From 1908 to 2015, the responsibility for producing a complete critical edition of the Greek Old Testament belonged to the Septuaginta-Unternehmen.
-The project was led by six scholars over the course of its duration: Alfred Rahlfs (1908–1933), Werner Kappler (1933–1944), Emil Große-Brauckmann (1952–1961), Robert Hanhart (1961–1993), Anneli Aejmelaeus (1993–2000), and Bernhard Neuschäfer (2005–2015).
+Work on the Göttingen Septuagint officially began in 1908 with the project initiated by Lagarde's disciple, Alfred Rahlfs (1851–1913), supported by Rudolf Smend and Julius Wellhausen, and the founding of the Septuaginta-Unternehmen ('Septuagint Company') of the Göttingen Academy of Sciences and Humanities (Akademie der Wissenschaften zu Göttingen).
+From 1908 to 2015, the responsibility for producing a complete critical edition of the LXX belonged to the Septuaginta-Unternehmen.
+The project was led by six scholars over the course of its duration: Rahlfs (1908–1933), Werner Kappler (1933–1944), Emil Große-Brauckmann (1952–1961), Robert Hanhart (1961–1993), Anneli Aejmelaeus (1993–2000), and Bernhard Neuschäfer (2005–2015).
 During this period, 24 volumes of the SVTG were published, covering the Pentateuch, prophetic books, most of the deuterocanonical books, and a handful of others.
 In 2015, the funding for the Septuaginta-Unternehmen expired, and it officially closed.

-Following the close of the Septuaginta-Unternehmen, the Göttingen Academy of Sciences and Humanities established another commission in 2016 to carry on the task of editing and producing the Göttingen Septuagint: Kommission zur Edition und Erforschung der Septuaginta ("Commission for the Edition and Research of the Septuagint"), directed by Reinhard G. Kratz and Felix Albrecht.
-This Commission officially ran from 2016 to 2019, and resulted in the publication of two new editions and a number of revised printings of earlier volumes.
-From 2020 onwards, the production of the remaining books in the SVTG project will be conducted by the Robert Hanhart Foundation (“Robert Hanhart-Stiftung zur Förderung der Septuaginta-Forschung”), presided over by Kratz.
+Following the close of the Septuaginta-Unternehmen, the Göttingen Academy of Sciences and Humanities established another commission in 2016 to carry on the task of editing and producing the Göttingen Septuagint: the Kommission zur Edition und Erforschung der Septuaginta ('Commission for the Edition and Research of the Septuagint'), directed by Reinhard G. Kratz and Felix Albrecht.
+The Commission officially ran from 2016 to 2019, and resulted in the publication of two new editions and a number of revised printings of earlier volumes.
+From 2020 onwards, the production of the remaining books in the SVTG project has been conducted by the Robert Hanhart Foundation (Robert Hanhart-Stiftung zur Förderung der Septuaginta-Forschung), presided over by Kratz.